Sigma Chi Policy on Alcohol & Drugs

 4. Where permitted by applicable local, state, or provincial laws, and any applicable college or university regulations or policies, the serving and consumption of alcoholic beverages shall be in compliance with all such requirements, both in and outside Fraternity facilities, on and off campus.

 5. No chapter shall host an open social function where alcoholic beverages are present.
 Nonmembers attending a chapter function may do so only by invitation of a chapter member.
 A list of individual guests with the names of the Sigma Chi host must be maintained, and all persons desiring admission to the function must be monitored at the door for entry.
 It is expected that at all such events, Sigma Chi hosts will exercise due regard for the safety and welfare of guests, and will be diligent in assuring the personal responsibility of guests in order to prevent injury to members or guests and to prevent damage to chapter or Fraternity facilities.
+Effective August 1, 2018, chapter functions will be capped at a maximum size of a ratio of three (3) guests per initiated member or at the applicable size for the fire code of the facility where the chapter function is taking place, whichever is lower.

 6. Should any member or guest at a chapter function or present in Fraternity facilities appear to be intoxicated, chapter members shall take reasonable steps to safely escort that person to his or her place of lodging.
 In particular, chapter members shall take all reasonable steps to prevent apparently intoxicated persons from operating a motor vehicle or walking themselves home.
 Such persons should be accompanied by a sober and responsible member who is capable of assisting as needed.